 Getting Pregnant by Donated Egg in Iran

 Before transferring the embryo to the uterus, the egg receiver should take medications such as birth control pills to postpone ovulation.
 After a few weeks, the doctor will check her uterine wall to see if she is ready for pregnancy.
 Then, three to five days after fertilizing an egg with sperm, the doctor inserts one or two embryos into her uterus.
+In general, the whole process of getting pregnant with egg donation in Iran takes four to six weeks.

 Success Rate of Pregnancy with Donor Egg in Iran

-The success rate of pregnancy with a donated egg depends on the embryo's quality, the donor's age and the number of embryos transferred.
+The pregnancy success rate with a donated egg depends on the embryo's quality, the donor's age and the number of embryos transferred.
 The success rate with fresh donated eggs is about 50%, while the success rate with frozen eggs is more than 40%.
 Also, remember that using donor eggs and transferring more than one embryo to the uterus can increase the chance of having multiple pregnancies.
 40% of cases where donor eggs are used lead to multiple pregnancies.

-I Want to Get Fertility Treatment with Donor Egg in Iran; what’s Next?
+I Want to Get Fertility Treatment with Donor Egg in Iran; What's Next?

 To arrange your trip to Iran for fertility treatment with a donor egg or sperm, contact Raadina Team.
 Raadina Co. can provide you with the best fertility packages, including accommodation, transfer, medical visa, and legal documents for using donor egg/sperm.
 Also, if you need an appointment with a fertility doctor or a medical lab, our experienced team can help you book one.